gtatters/ARGHCodingClub/Trait_Mapping/LizardPhylogeny/LizardPhylogenyTb.md

 We have 56 taxa in the phylogeny, but only 34 data points in file for temperature data.
-Lepidosauria include lizards, snakes, tuatara, whereas the data file from Clusella-Trullas et al (2008) focused on lizard families, but has multiple subtaxa within the Iguanidae, so the intersection of the two data sets will be smaller than 34, and we will lose data for these extra taxa.
+Lepidosauria include lizards, snakes, tuatara, whereas the data file from Clusella-Trullas and Chown (2014) focused on lizard families, but has multiple subtaxa within the Iguanidae, so the intersection of the two data sets will be smaller than 34, and we will lose data for these extra taxa.